wmacmil/wmacmil.github.io/_posts/2021-04-23-gf-tutorial.md

 * Module System and directory structure
 * A brief comparison with other tools like BNFC

-These topics will be understood via a simple example of an expression language, `Arith`, which will serve as a case study for understanding the many robust, theoretical topics metnioned above - indeed, mathematics is best understood and learned through examples.
+These topics will be understood via a simple example of an expression language, `Arith`, which will serve as a case study for understanding the many robust, theoretical topics mentioned above - indeed, mathematics is best understood and learned through examples.
 Possible exercises will be interspersed throughout, but per usual, the best exercises are the reader's own ideas, questions, and contentions which may arise while reading through this.

 ## Some preliminary observations

 There are many ways to skin a cat.
-While in some sense GF offers the user a limited palatte with which to paint, she nonetheless has quite a bit of flexibility in her decision making when designing a GF grammar for a specific domain or application.
+While in some sense GF offers the user a limited palette with which to paint, she nonetheless has quite a bit of flexibility in her decision making when designing a GF grammar for a specific domain or application.
 These decisions are not binary, but rest in the spectrum of of considerations varying between :

 * immediate usability and long term sustainability
-* protyping and production readiness
+* prototyping and production readiness
-* depenency on external resources liable to change
+* dependency on external resources liable to change
 * research or application oriented
 * sensitivity and vulnerability to errors
 * scalability and maintainability

 Many answers to where on the spectrum a Grammar lies will only become clear a posteriori to code being written, which often contradicts prior decisions which had been made and requires significant efforts to refactor.
 General best practices that apply to all programming languages, like effective use of modularity, can and should be applied by the GF programmer out of the box, whereas the strong type system also promotes a degree of rigidity with which the programmer is forced to stay in a certain safety boundary.
 Nonetheless, a grammar is in some sense a really large program, which brings a whole series of difficulties.

-When designing a GF grammar for a given application, the most immediate question that will come to mind is seperation of concerns as regards the spectrum of
+When designing a GF grammar for a given application, the most immediate question that will come to mind is separation of concerns as regards the spectrum of

 [Abstract <-> Concrete] sytnax